andresebr/kumodd/README.md

     1. Click "Approve".
 After clicking approve, the web page will show an access token.
 Kumodd will be waiting for input.
     1. Copy and paste that token into kumodd and press enter.
 Kumod then saves the token in config/gdrive.dat, for later use.

+    Later use of kumodd will not prompt for login details again until the token expires or the generated file is deleted.

 ### Usage